• Skip to primary navigation

 Let’s be honest… who doesn’t love cookie dough?

-If you have a sweet tooth like me, you probably love making all kinds of yummy dessert recipes.
-But while I wish I could eat homemade cookies all the time, I’ve been trying to find some higher protein ways to enjoy dessert from time to time to help curb my dessert cravings in a little bit more nutritious way.
+As someone who’s developed nearly 70 dessert recipes for this website and has been baking for over 20 years, I know a thing or two about satisfying a sweet tooth.
+But while I wish I could eat homemade cookies all the time, I’ve been working to find higher protein ways to enjoy dessert that help curb my cravings in a more nutritious way.

 Jump to: